-When you take a medicine (or a drug), your body needs to find a way to use it.
+When you take a medicine (or drug), your body needs to find a way to use it.
 Some proteins in your body break down (or metabolize) medicines.
-Breaking down a medicine can make it more or less active, based on the medicine.
+Breaking down a medicine can make it more or less active, based on the kind of medicine.
 If your body breaks down a medicine too fast or too slowly, this may cause the medicine to not work as well.
 It may also cause a side effect.

 If you are an intermediate or poor metabolizer, you may have a higher chance of side effects when taking fluoropyrimidines.
 Based on your result, your doctor may choose to prescribe a lower dose or a different anticancer medicine.